PUBLICATION

 WORK IN PROGRESS

 Motivation or Stigma?
-Evaluating the Effects of Grade Retention Policy (Joint with Kendall J. Kennedy and Simon ter Meulen)
+Evaluating the Incentive Effects of Grade Retention Policy (Joint with Kendall J. Kennedy and Simon ter Meulen)

 The Impacts of Light and Noise Exposure on Human Capital Formation: Evidence from Wind Farm Operation (Joint with Thao Duong)